 A broken heart.
 He had ultimately fought the fight … alone.

 They had sacrificed everything.
 Percy, Ellen and five children boarded a ship in 1888 from England to New York and then head west to be with the Saints.
 Finally arriving in Salt Lake City.

 “All is well,” they said.

 And then Ellen died.
 Just one short year later.

-Percy lost himself.
+Percy lost himself in alcohol.
 Despair overtook the best of him.
 Others would have to care for the children.
 For years he could not cope.
 It was too much.

 Then a tender mercy from God.

 In the deepest, darkest moment of his life Percy stood and looked upward.
 His heart soft.
 A moment which caused him to ponder a better life.
 A life to honor his deceased wife and raise his children.
 His faith rose above his crippling grief and slowly he began to turn his life around.